Book your seat, New tab

 By 1980, the ISSN network consisted of 23 contributing member states, with the United States, Canada, and the United Kingdom being among the largest contributors.
 However, the Soviet Union argued that providing bibliographic records should be considered as an alternative to financial contributions.
 A new funding formula was eventually adopted in 1982, incorporating both Gross National Product (GNP) and the number of records contributed to the ISSN Register.

-colombia joins ISSN
+norway joins ISSN

 nigeria joins ISSN